KhomenkoMac/inboost-walk-bot/README.md

 # Inboost walks bot

 This is a test task for Inboost where I create a bot which gives a user stroll-statistics.
-Using T-SQL I calculate traveled distance using [haversine][haverFormulas]
+Using T-SQL I calculate traveled distance using [haversine][haverFormulas] and deal with task-given grouping

 ## 🛠 Skills
 .NET/C#, MS SQL Server/T-SQL, Dapper, SSMS, Viber bots